Federal Bankruptcy Fraud Defense Lawyer

 Federal Prosecution – Amount of Loss and How Many Victims

 They were trying to rack up large amounts of debt, and that's when the federal government became involved.
-They're going to use their resources and their agents to get that money back, and they're going to prosecute the person criminally at the federal level, depending on how much the loss is.
+Depending on the loss, they'll use their resources and agents to get that money back, and they'll prosecute the person criminally at the federal level.

 In other words, how many dollars we're talking about?
 That can be an enhancement to the person's sentence.
 Depending on how many victims are involved is another factor that the probation department, judge, and prosecutors will look at when what's filed, what is prosecuted, and how a case is sentenced for federal bankruptcy fraud.